fenago/tableau-intermediate/lab-guides/md/Lab_4.md

 #### Getting ready

-In this recipe, we will use two datasets: one we want to create our views from, and one that contains custom geocoding data.
+In this lab, we will use two datasets: one we want to create our views from, and one that contains custom geocoding data.
 Make sure you have both the `Serbian_provinces_population_size.csv` and `Province_geocoding.csv` datasets saved to your device.
 Also,